 There’s (in anticipatory service) learning about their subconscious and sometimes nigh invisible cues.
 An extra split second of looking at a cup when it’s nearing empty.
 A ghost of a smile that indicates they like what you just did.
 It’s knowing what they want that they might not even know they want (at least yet).
 And those cues can also change.
 It’s knowing them and their boundaries well enough to know what kind of anticipatory service is acceptable and desirable.

-In anticipatory service, my goal is to do the things that Mistress wants before she calls, “Slave!” from across the house.
+In anticipatory service, my goal is to do the things that Mistress wants before she calls, “Slave!” or hits the pager transmitter button.

 So how do I determine what those things are in an anticipatory style?

-3. Improve their processes and environments.
+3. Improve their processes and environments (and yours).
 Make things a little more convenient or a little prettier in some way (and, note what they think makes something more convenient or pretty).
 Organize things around the house.
 Eliminate nuisances.
 Do minor redecorating.
 Get related supplies in one place.
 Improve the lighting.
 Automate things.

 Anticipatory service is a lot of learning, a lot of work—and one of my favorite things.